tmsteve/RepData_PeerAssessment1/PA1_template.md

 ```

 > Create a new dataset that is equal to the original dataset but with the missing data filled in.

-A new dataset is created with all of the missing values are filled in with mean value for that 5-minute interval.

 ```r